 Not breaking out?

-Skin is a lot harder to describe as “healthy.”
+Skin pharmacology and physiology is complicated and it is a lot harder to describe as “healthy.”
 There isn’t a magic food that makes skin healthier.
 You can’t just eat more, and you have healthy skin.
 There isn’t a magical pill or potion.
 Plus everyone has different skin.
 There are also plenty of uncontrollable factors such as genetics and age.

-As I mentioned last week, collagen is a protein in the body’s connective tissues.
+As I mentioned last week, collagen is the most abundant protein in the body’s connective tissues.
 As we age, our natural collagen production decrease.
 This is how wrinkles appear, among many fine lines.

 What are some Key Vitamins for Healthier Skin?

 Collagen: Since this post is primarily about collagen, we should start there right?
-Collagen is one of the most significant factors in keeping your skin healthy.
-Before taking collagen, I had no idea how important and beneficial it was.
+Collagen is the most abundant protein in the body and therefore one of the most significant factors in keeping your skin healthy.
+Before taking collagen supplements, I had no idea how important and beneficial it was.

 Antioxidants: Antioxidants seems like a “power” nutrition word.
 Merely saying antioxidant makes you sound healthier but what is it?
 An antioxidant means it can bind to electrons and neutralize free radicals in the body.